rylev/flappy/README.md

 Flappy is a clone of Flappy Bird written in the Elm programming language.

-## To Run
+## Running

-To run you must have elm installed.
+To run you must have Elm installed.
 You can find instructions for installation [here](https://github.com/elm-lang/elm-platform/blob/master/README.md#elm-platform).

-Once you have elm installed, clone the repo and run the following:
+Once you have Elm installed, clone the repo and run the following:

 ```
 cd src
-elm-server
+elm-reactor
 ```